Circular economy solutions can help us resolve the climate crisis – why aren’t we all talking about them?

 Time to connect the dots – link between CE and Climate Change Policy – CEPS Policy Brief (2016): Improved resource efficiency, greater recycling and re-use, as well as an absolute reduction in the use of raw materials, must become a key element of climate policy in the context of the circular economy.

-Seven Messages About the Circular Economy and Climate Change – OVAM (2019): A large part of the world’s energy consumption and greenhouse gas emissions is very closely linked to the extraction, processing, transportation, use, and discarding of materials.
+Seven Messages About the Circular Economy and Climate Change – OVAM (2019).
+This PDF from the World Resource Forum includes charts and information to support these messages.
+A large part of the world’s energy consumption and greenhouse gas emissions is very closely linked to the extraction, processing, transportation, use, and discarding of materials.
 Circular strategies such as circular design, material-efficient production, reuse, repair, and recycling lead to both savings in material consumption and greenhouse gas emissions.

 Circularity Gap Report – Circle Economy (2019): Only 9 per cent of materials are reused globally yet greenhouse gas emissions are closely linked to resource use.
 There is vast scope to reduce emissions by applying circular principles – reuse, remanufacturing and recycling – to key sectors such as the built environment.
 Yet most governments barely consider circular economy measures in policies aimed at limiting global warming to 1.5°C.